 Like for example, take a look at the story of Vikas.

 Vikas was a drug addict living on the streets of Mumbai.
 He was rescued by an NGO who helped him with rehabilitation.
-While the NGO wanted to enroll Vikas in a formal school, since his teen years, he was way behind in his learning compared to his age.
+The NGO wanted to enroll Vikas in a formal school.
+But, since his teen years, he was way behind in his learning compared to his age.
 Vikas is now using educational tablets to happily cover his historical learning gaps.
 Here’s a short video where he talks about his experience:

 Best part being that the NGO has adopted a mastery based approach to learning.
 They are in no hurry to put Vikas in school.
 Rather are allowing him all the time to help build his previous learning gaps and happily enjoy the learning process.